 Multiple water jets that create the bubbles can be noisy and it may disrupt your viewing experience when you’re watching TV.
 If you want something less noisy, look for other massager options, like automatic rollers massage.

 Many foot spas on the market today are built with many massage modes, like bubble massage, Shiatsu, and automatic roller massage.
 Your choice depends on what issues you want to solve.
 Do you want a foot bath massager that works as a foot pedicure or a solution to your swelling feet?

 There are two things related to size: your foot size and the actual size of the unit.
 Obviously, go for the model that can fit your foot size.
-If your size 12 or below, no need to worry because most models are large enough to accommodate that size.
+If you are size 12 or below, no need to worry because most models are large enough to accommodate that size.

 The actual size of the unit matters if you want portability more than ever.
 You want the unit to be lightweight and small enough to turn over when you pour the water after use.
 For more convenience, look for drain plugs to eliminate the need to lift the machine when pouring the water.